 - Offer help

-If your script can do this, your calls will give the perfect first impression and provide great call answering customer service.
+If your answering script can achieve this, your calls will give the perfect first impression and provide great call answering customer service.
 So, how do you accomplish these 5 things in a short phone call?
 Let’s dive in.

 Reinforce Your Script with Action

 It’s not just the words in your script that count.Studies have shown that 84% of your message over the phone is your tone of voice.
 If you don’t have the right tone, the words won’t have the impact you need them to.So, how do you get the tone right?
 One of the best ways is to smile.The "smile and dial" technique is so common it’s almost a cliche in telecommunications at this point, but there’s a reason why it endures.When you smile, it actually changes the tone of your voice and makes it sound more friendly and warm.
 That’s no surprise when you remember that smiling has been proven to lower your heart rate and reduce your stress response.
 Physiologically, smiling raises the soft palate at the back of your mouth and makes the sound waves more fluid.
 This further improves your tone of voice.So, make sure “smiling” is included in your answer script.
 Whether it be a receptionist who answers or another employee, they should smile while talking!

 Okay, you’ve got the tone down.
 So, let’s handle what you need to say.
 Think back to the 5 goals of the answer script.
 Let’s see how we can apply them here.Altogether, here’s what it looks like: “Good morning/Good afternoon.
 Thank you for calling [our business].
 This is [Name], how may I help you today?”You have set a polite tone, shown value, given your name, offered help, and kept it simple.
 It has all the components of a winning telephone answer script.